Homeschool planning guide for grade 4

 Language Lessons from Australian History Book 2 is aimed at 9-11-year-olds teaching English and Australian History simultaneously.
 A basic knowledge of grammar is required.
 An older child will cope fine with the grammar instruction as it is mainly reinforcement with more expectation and heavier workload than Book 1, with a few more advanced grammar concepts included, e.g. use of semi-colons.
 The child is also required to read more advanced books.
 Teacher’s notes, answers and a comprehensive book list are all included.

 Language Lessons from Australian History comes in three levels and makes homeschool planning for grade 4 easy if you want to dovetail your resources for multiple grades at the same time.

 New Syllabus Maths Grade 4 is our recommendation for this level.
 This Singapore maths program is well designed and makes planning for grade 4 homeschool a breeze.

-For more information on how Singapore maths level 4 compares with the Australian Curriculum, check our article.
+Find out more information on Singapore maths read our comparison of Singapore maths level 4 and the Australian Curriculum.

 Phontastic Spelling Tactics is our best seller and is designed especially for this age group.
 LLATL can be a little light-on with spelling so Phontastic Spelling Tactics makes a good supplement and also gives you British spelling.